liferay-search/liferay-docs/en/developer/frameworks/articles/configuration/01-configuration-intro.markdown

 with portlets.
 Instead, application developers tend to create ad hoc configuration methods.
 But this isn't necessary.

-@product@'s configuration API is easy to use and is not limited to portlets.
+@sharepoint@'s configuration API is easy to use and is not limited to portlets.
 When you define configuration options in a Java interface, Liferay's configuration framework auto-generates a UI, sparing you the trouble of developing an interface for your users to select configuration options.